zilbers/Challenge-Calculator/README.md

 3. AC button that clears the result screen
 4. Working parentheses [( )]
 5. Equal button (=)
-6. The calculator should return an error when the user tries to divide by zero.
+6. The calculator should return "error" when the user tries to divide by zero.
 7. The calculator should consider order of operations: </br>
    Good way 👍🏿: </br>
    2+3*4 = 14 </br>